guildai/guild.ai/pages/docs/guides/create-object-detector.md

 In this guide we create an object detector using support from [gpkg.object-detect](pkg:object-detect).
-We demonstrate a number of Guild features that accelerate model development and automate
+We demonstrate a number of Guild AI features that accelerate model development and automate
 workflow:

 - Reuse high-level model configuration from `gpkg.object-detect`
-- Automate workflow steps used to train, evaluate and deploy a state-of-the-art object detector
+- Automate workflow steps used to train, evaluate, and deploy a state-of-the-art object detector

 ## Requirements